 Biological diversity, or biodiversity, refers to the variety of life on Earth.
-As defined by the U.N.
+As defined by the United Nations (U.N.)
 Convention on Biological Diversity, it includes diversity of ecosystems, species and genes and the ecological processes that support them.
-Natural diversity in ecosystems provides essential economic benefits and services to human society – such as food, clothing, shelter, fuel and medicines – as well as ecological, recreational, cultural and aesthetic values, and thus plays an important role in sustainable development.
-Biodiversity is under threat in many areas of the world.
-Maintaining global biodiversity has emerged as a prominent and widespread public issue.
+Natural diversity in ecosystems is essential to human life and plays an important role in sustainable development.
+Unfortunately biodiversity is under threat in many areas of the world, and maintaining global biodiversity has emerged as a prominent and widespread public issue.

 Protecting the safety and health of people and the environment is a Chevron core value.
 Therefore, we:

 - strive to design our facilities and conduct our operations to avoid adverse impacts to human health and to operate in an environmentally sound, reliable and efficient manner.

 - conduct our operations responsibly in all areas, which includes environments with sensitive biological characteristics.

 We strive to avoid and minimize any significant impacts our projects and operations may have on sensitive species, habitats and ecosystems.
 This means that we:

 - integrate biodiversity into our business decision-making and management through our Operational Excellence Management System (OEMS).

 - drive and assess our performance relating to biodiversity through key OEMS expectations and processes, including Environmental Stewardship; Environmental, Social and Health Impact Assessment; Risk Management; and Health, Environment and Safety Property Transfer.

 - understand that humans and the natural environment are interdependent and interact with each other in various ways.
 In managing our impacts, we consider those interrelationships and the functions that ecosystems perform in supporting sustainable economic development.